ethereum-attestation-service/eas-docs-site/docs/zk--playbook/overview.md

 ### But the dev experience is broken.
 Right now, building ZK attestations means you're dealing with:
-- Fragmented tooling and libraries with complex jargon
+- Fragmented tooling and libraries with confusing language
-- ZK and attestations feel like two separate universes
+- ZK and attestations that are two separate universes
-- There's no simple way to generate a proof from an arbitrary attestation
+- No simple way to generate a proof from an arbitrary attestation
-- Performance and security gotchas show up late in prod, or worse, in audits
+- Performance and security issues show up late in prod or audits

-It’s **hard as hell**, and it’s slowing everyone down.
+The reality is it's **hard**, and it's slowing everyone down and the progress towards impactful use cases.

 ---

 ## What This Playbook Covers

 This is not a whitepaper.
-It’s a **playbook** for builders.
-We’ll walk you through:
+It's a **playbook** for builders.
+We'll walk you through:

-- **The core mental model**—why ZK + attestations is a trust layer with privacy
+- **The core mental model**—why ZK + attestations is a powerful combo
-- **A 15-minute quickstart**—prove “age > 18” with a working demo
+- **A 15-minute quickstart**—prove "age > 18" with a working demo using SP1
-- **Common pitfalls**—and how to dodge them before they cost you
+- **Common challenges**—and how to avoid them before they cost you time or privacy risks
-- **Reusable patterns**—battle-tested flows for apps, agents, and infra
+- **Reusable patterns**—battle-tested flows for apps and infra
 - **Real tooling**—plus a 3–6 month roadmap you can plug into today

-Whether you’re privacy-pilling your next app, building identity flows, or just exploring zkVMs and offchain attestations, you’ll find something actionable here.
+Whether you're privacy-pilling your next app, building identity flows, or just exploring zkVMs and offchain attestations, you'll find something actionable here.

 ---